cweiske/phorkie/README.rst

    Look at ``config.default.php`` for values that you may adjust.

-5. Set your web server's document root to ``/path/to/phorkie/www/``
+5. Set your web server's document root to ``/path/to/phorkie/www/`` Alternatively, you can add a symlink to the ``www`` folder into your web server's existing document root tree (being careful to keep main phorkie folder outside the document root for security purposes) and ensure you set the ``baseurl`` config option appropriately.
+You must also set the ``RewriteBase`` in the ``.htaccess`` file or adjust the nginx configuration accordingly.

 6. Open phorkie in your web browser